eagronin/market-basket-prepare/README.md

 ```

 This, in turn, implies that we should use CustomerID for identifying shopping sessions.
 Would we have an issue if we removed the samples with missing customer IDs?
 Let's compare the samples with and without customer ID.
-If the samples with CustomerID are representative of the samples without CustomerID, then removing samples without CutomerID will not bias the results.
-However, if there are systemic differences between the two groups, then simply removing samples without CutomerID may bias the results.
+If the samples with CustomerID are representative of the samples without CustomerID, then removing samples without CustomerID will not bias the results.
+However, if there are systemic differences between the two groups, then simply removing samples without CustomerID may bias the results.
 This would mean that the co-occurrence relationships among customers’ purchase activities that we will identify using the samples with CustomerID are going to generate incorrect recommendations for the customers represented by the samples without CustomerID.

 We first split the dataset into two groups: with CustomerID available and with CustomerID missing: